FREQUENTLY ASKED QUESTIONS

 Do you offer group classes?

-I want to socialize by puppy; aren't group classes better for this (compared to private training)?
+I want to socialize by puppy; are group classes better for this compared to private training?

 Can you train my dog to be a service dog or therapy dog?

-I do not offer any special training or certifications for service or therapy dog work.
-However, I can help you and your SideKick learn basic skills and dog manners that might start you on that journey toward becoming a service or therapy dog!
+SideKick Dog Training does not offer any special training or certifications for service or therapy dog work.
+However, Jenn and Leann can help you and your SideKick learn basic skills and dog manners that might start you on that journey toward becoming a service or therapy dog!

 Do you guarantee results if I hire you?

-Instead, I guarantee that I'll do my best to give you multiple tools to achieve your training goals with your SideKick and I can guarantee that I'll be available for you and your SideKick throughout your dog training journey.
-How you utilize the tools I give you will determine the success you see!
+Instead, Jenn and Leann can guarantee that they'll do their best to give you multiple tools to achieve your training goals with your SideKick and they can guarantee that they'll be available for you and your SideKick throughout your dog training journey.
+How you utilize the tools you're given will determine the success you see!